 Sins are not equal, but people who sin are all lost.
 Sin brings condemnation of death to all because all have sinned (Rom 3:23; 6:23).
 Death spread to all men because all sinned (Rom 5:12).
 In this sense, humanity shares an equality in sin.
 If a person commits one sin, then they are guilty of the whole law.
 James declared, “For whoever keeps the whole law but fails in one point has become guilty of all of it” (Jas 2:10 ESV).
 Likewise, John wrote, “Everyone who makes a practice of sinning also practices lawlessness; sin is lawlessness” (1 John 3:4 ESV).
 Beyond the guilt of breaking God’s law, sin has no more commonality.
 There are consequences for not recognizing the Scriptures reveal.

 The Scriptures teach Christians to avoid contradictions.
 Paul urged, “Avoid the irreverent babble and contradictions of what is falsely called ‘knowledge,’ for by professing it some have swerved from the faith” (1 Tim 6:20b–21).
 Claiming that all sin is equal is a logical fallacy — a false equivalence.
 Someone claiming that A and B are equal because A is like C and B is like C is asserting a fallacy.
 If not forgiving someone leads to death and extorting many people leads to death, are both sins the same?
-They share commonality, but these are not equal.
+They share commonality in ultimate consequence of death, but these are not equal.

 Greater Consequences for Greater Sins

 Some assert that “all sin is equal,” and there will be no variation of punishment.
-However, Jesus revealed that Sodom and Gomorrah would be tolerated more than Capernaum for rejecting Christ (Matt 11:22–24).
-Jesus revealed to the rich young ruler who kept God’s commands that he lacked the faith to sell all and follow Christ (Luke 18:18–27).
+However, Jesus revealed that Sodom and Gomorrah would be tolerated for their sins more than Capernaum for rejecting Christ (Matt 11:22–24).
+Jesus revealed to the rich young ruler who kept God’s commands but he lacked the faith to sell all and follow Christ (Luke 18:18–27).
 Not all sin have the same judgment or the same spiritual consequences.